-• Salaries, fees, etc., subject to social security or Medicare tax that you received for performing services as an employee, including services performed as a public official (except as a fee basis government employee as explained earlier under Other Income and Losses Included in Net Earnings From Self-Employment) or as an employee or employee representative under the rail-road retirement system.
+1. Salaries, fees, etc., subject to social security or Medicare tax that you received for performing services as an employee, including services performed as a public official (except as a fee basis government employee as explained in item 7 under Other Income and Losses Included in Net

+Earnings From Self-Employment) or as an employee or employee representative under the railroad retirement system.

-• Fees received for services performed as a notary public.
-If you had no other income subject to SE tax, enter "Exempt-Notary" on Form 1040, line 55.
-However, if you had other earnings of \$400 or more subject to SE tax, enter "Exempt-Notary" and the amount of your net profit as a notary public from Schedule C or Schedule C-EZ on the dotted line to the left of line 3, Schedule SE.
+2. Fees received for services performed as a notary public.
+If you had no other income subject to SE tax, enter "Exempt-Notary" on Form 1040, line 57.
+However, if you had other earnings of \$400 or more subject to SE tax, enter "Exempt-Notary" and the amount of your net profit as a notary public from Schedule C or Schedule C-EZ on the dotted line to the left of Schedule SE, line 3.
 Subtract that amount from the total of lines 1 and 2 and enter the result on line 3.

-• Income you received as a retired partner under a written partnership plan that provides for lifelong periodic retirement payments if you had no other interest in the partnership and did not perform services for it during the year.
+3. Income you received as a retired partner under a written partnership plan that provides for lifelong periodic retirement payments if you had no other interest in the partnership and did not perform services for it during the year.

-• Income from real estate rentals if you did not receive the income in the course of a trade or business as a real estate dealer.
+4. Income from real estate rentals if you did not receive the income in the course of a trade or business as a real estate dealer.
 Report this income on Schedule E.

-• Income from farm rentals (including rentals paid in crop shares) if, as land-lord, you did not materially participate in the production or management of the production of farm products on the land.
+5. Income from farm rentals (including rentals paid in crop shares) if, as landlord, you did not materially participate in the production or management of the production of farm products on the land.
 See Pub.
 225 for details.

-• Dividends on shares of stock and interest on bonds, notes, etc., if you did not receive the income in the course of your trade or business as a dealer in stocks or securities.
+6. Dividends on shares of stock and interest on bonds, notes, etc., if you did not receive the income in the course of your trade or business as a dealer in stocks or securities.

-• Gain or loss from:
+7. Gain or loss from:

-1. The sale or exchange of a capital asset;
+a.
+The sale or exchange of a capital asset;

-2. The sale, exchange, involuntary conversion, or other disposition of property unless the property is stock in trade or other property that would be includible in inventory, or held primarily for sale to customers in the ordinary course of the business; or

-3. Certain transactions in timber, coal, or domestic iron ore.
+b.
+The sale, exchange, involuntary conversion, or other disposition of property unless the property is stock in trade or other property that would be includible in inventory, or held primarily for sale to customers in the ordinary course of the business; or c.
+Certain transactions in timber, coal, or domestic iron ore.

-• Net operating losses from other years.
+8. Net operating losses from other years.

-• Termination payments you received as a former insurance salesperson if all of the following conditions are met.
-1. The payment was received from an insurance company because of services you performed as an insurance salesperson for the company.
+9. Termination payments you received as a former insurance salesperson if all of the following conditions are met.

+a.
+The payment was received from an insurance company because of services you performed as an insurance salesperson for the company.

-2. The payment was received after termination of your agreement to perform services for the company.
+b.
+The payment was received after termination of your agreement to perform services for the company.

-3. You did not perform any services for the company after termination and before the end of the year in which you received the payment.
+c.
+You did not perform any services for the company after termination and before the end of the year in which you received the payment.

-4. You entered into a covenant not to compete against the company for at least a 1-year period beginning on the date of termination.

-5. The amount of the payment depended primarily on policies sold by or credited to your account during the last year of the agreement, or the extent to which those policies remain in force for some period after termination, or both.
+d.
+You entered into a covenant not to compete against the company for at least a 1-year period beginning on the date of termination. e.
+The amount of the payment depended primarily on policies sold by or credited to your account during the last year of the agreement, or the extent to which those policies remain in force for some period after termination, or both.

-6. The amount of the payment did not depend to any extent on length of service or overall earnings from services performed for the company (regardless of whether eligibility for the payment depended on length of service).
+f.
+The amount of the payment did not depend to any extent on length of service or overall earnings from services performed for the company (regardless of whether eligibility for the payment depended on length of service).